-ENTREPRENEURSHIP: NEW VENTURE CREATION SP
+BA/PE446 ENTREPRENEURSHIP: NEW VENTURE CREATION

-Provides an opportunity to develop a business plan through the application of the principles, theories and practices learned in the previous entrepreneurship courses.
-Emphasis will be placed
+This course provides an opportunity to develop a business plan through the application of the principles, theories and practices learned in the previous entrepreneurship courses.
+Emphasis will be placed on the practicability of the plan and the ability to present the concept as a viable and profitable business venture.
+Prerequisite: BA242, BA342.

-TOURISM RESEARCH AND MARKET DEVELOPMENT
+BA450 TOURISM RESEARCH AND MARKET DEVELOPMENT